FruitieX/nodeplayer/README.md

 partyplay
 =========

-party playlist manager for cloud music services
+party playlist manager

-for personal use only - make sure you configure IP filtering properly so that others can't access your music
+disclaimer: for personal use only - make sure you configure IP filtering properly so that others can't access your music

 features
 --------

-* services as modules:
+* backend services as modules:
   * gmusic
   * spotify (TODO)
   * youtube (TODO)